 College regards vocabulary development, awareness of literary tradition and historical context as essential.
 We encourage an acknowledgment of the different critical assumptions each reader brings to her own reading and analysis.

 We have a lively programme of Shakespeare workshops for both Lower and Upper College as well as author visits, storytelling and creative Saturday activities.
 Successful and well-attended clubs include the Fanthorpe Society, Creative Writing Club, Classic Cinema Club and Debating Society.

 Girls are encouraged to read widely, study a rich variety of texts, develop skills of literacy and oral expression, and write for differing audiences.

 Girls study GCSE English Language and IGCSE English Literature.
 The English Language GCSE includes writing, speaking and listening tasks, and language analysis and textual comparison of fiction and non-fiction texts from the 19th, 20th and 21st centuries.
 The IGCSE Literature course includes close study of a novel, Shakespeare and poetry.

 Head of English: Miss Laura Price BA MSc

 Miss Cassie Brown BA CELTA

 Mrs Selina Clift MA

-Mrs Rachel Dallibar BA MA
+Mrs Rachel Dallibar MA